mlettini/harvest-playground/src/index.md

     </li>
     <li class="mb-16">
       <strong>Responsive for mobile devices</strong><br>
       It’s not optimized, but I’ve tried to make this prototype work well on smaller screens like current Harvest.
+Need to update the Time and Expenses tables though.
     </li>
   </ul>
-  Still to do:<br>
-  – Optimize menu button for mobile and tablet<br>
-  – Optimize time and expense rows for mobile and tablet<br>
-  – Add onboarding education to timesheet
 </main>